 Medical education is a primary mission of the department and its members.
 The University of Colorado ranked #1 in pathology education among medical schools nationwide by Kaplan Test Prep in 2019.
 This reflects the remarkable teaching efforts of our faculty, residents and fellows as well as their passion for the sub-specialty of pathology.
 Our residents typically score higher than the national average on annual RISE exams, show a 100% first exam pass rate in both AP and CP by the American Board of Pathology, and secure highly competitive fellowships post-graduation.
-We also support ACGME and/or GME accredited Fellowships in Surgical Pathology, Cytopathology, Hematopathology, Molecular Pathology, Blood Banking and Transfusion Medicine, Forensic Pathology, and Pediatric Pathology.
+We also support ACGME and/or GME accredited Fellowships in Surgical Pathology, Cytopathology, Hematopathology, Molecular Pathology, Blood Banking and Transfusion Medicine, Forensic Pathology, Pediatric Pathology, Transplant Pathology, GI and Hepatobiliary Pathology, Genetics, and Bone and Soft Tissue Pathology.

 The Department employs world class researchers focused on mechanisms of carcinogenesis.
 Many are nationally and internationally known for their scientific contributions and cutting edge research.
 These individuals are active participants in graduate and post-graduate education associated with the Graduate School of CU, particularly the PhD Program in Cancer Biology that originated in our Department.
 We also support numerous core facilities for our NIH designated comprehensive cancer center, an institutional biobank, and other sub-specialty services that serve our scientific community.